jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

   (c) A has not withdrawn the consent before the PDS is lodged with the Registrar.
 (2) Nothing in subsection (1) applies in relation to any statement given by an approved rating agency in connection with a rating given, or to be given, by it.
 (3) In this section and section 83(3),—
-  - **approved rating agency** means a rating agency nominated or approved under section 80 of the Reserve Bank of New Zealand Act 1989 or section 62 of the Insurance (Prudential Supervision) Act 2010
+  - **approved rating agency** means a rating agency nominated or approved under section 80 of the Reserve Bank of New Zealand Act 1989, section 86 of the Non-bank Deposit Takers Act 2013, or section 62 of the Insurance (Prudential Supervision) Act 2010
   - **endorsement** means a statement that—
     (a) may reasonably be regarded as encouraging or persuading persons to acquire the financial products on offer; and (b) relates to the particular financial products on offer or the particular issuer, rather than to financial products generally or issuers generally